Publications

 Semiparametric approaches for the inference of univariate and multivariate extremes

-Seongjin Kang†, Kyusoon Kim†, Yongho Kwon†, Seeun Park†, Seoncheol Park†, Hyeok-Yong Shin†, Junhyeon Kim, Hee-Seok Oh
+Seungwoo Kang†, Kyusoon Kim†, Youngwook Kwon†, Seeun Park†, Seoncheol Park†, Ha-Young Shin†, Joonpyo Kim, Hee-Seok Oh

 Extremes, 2025

-In this paper, we present several semiparametric approaches for the inference of univariate and multivariate extremes to resolve the tasks from the Data Challenge at the 13th Conference on Extreme Value Analysis.
+In this paper, we present several semiparametric approaches for the inference of univariate and multivariate extremes to resolve the tasks from the EVA (2023) Conference Data Challenge.
 We implement generalized additive models to capture the flexible relationship for point and interval estimations of the conditional quantiles.
 We also adopt Lp-quantile to estimate the marginal quantiles of extreme levels.
 To predict probabilities of multivariate extreme events, we implement conditional methods by Heffernan and Tawn (2004) and Keef et al. (2013).
+We further validate predicted models evaluating their performance scores constructed based on the notion of equally extreme level of quantiles and cross-validation to select the best estimates to achieve high accuracy.
 When estimating the excess probability of 50-dimensional data, we cluster variables with high correlation after simple data exploration and combine the results obtained from each cluster.
-We further validate predicted models based on cross-validation and select the best estimates to achieve high accuracy.
+Finally, we also provide post-mortem analysis based on the ground truth.}

 Prediction of wafer performance: Use of functional outlier detection and regression

-Kyusoon Kim†, Seongoh Oh†, Kyubaek Bae, Hee-Seok Oh
+Kyusoon Kim†, Seunghee Oh†, Kiwook Bae, Hee-Seok Oh

 IEEE Access, 2025

 Optical emission spectroscopy (OES) data is essential for virtual metrology, enabling accurate predictions of wafer performance in plasma etching processes.
-This approach not only leads to resource savings but also supports better decision-making.
+This approach not only reduces the need for physical measurements of product quality, leading to significant resource savings, but also supports improved decision-making, particularly in process control and quality assurance.
 To exploit the consecutive nature of OES data, we propose a prediction method based on a functional approach using multivariate functional partial least squares regression, coupled with dimension reduction and a novel outlier detection technique via functional independent component analysis.
 The proposed approach improves prediction performance by capturing the continuous nature of OES data and effectively extracting the components that describe the data structure.
-Numerical experiments, including simulation studies and real-world applications of OES data, demonstrate the effectiveness of the proposed method, especially in the presence of outliers.
+Numerical experiments, including simulation studies and real-world applications of OES data, demonstrate the effectiveness of the proposed method through superior prediction performance, as evidenced by low RMSE and MAE values, particularly in the presence of outliers.

 Network time series forecasting using spectral graph wavelet transform